Commitment to Diversity, Equity and Inclusion

 Membership in a fraternity or sorority is more than wearing Greek letters, attending meetings and going to parties.
 It is an experience that fosters a place of belonging where friendships can grow into deeply rooted relationships that will last a lifetime.
 Joining a chapter can make the CU Boulder community smaller and your experience as a Buff more meaningful.
 Most importantly, it can provide you a safe place where you know can count on your brothers and sisters in good times and in challenging times.
-It’s not just four years.
-It's for life!
+It’s not just four years, it’s for life!

 One of the key benefits of membership in a fraternal organization is the leadership development opportunities that can help you gain the valuable experience that you will need to compete in life after college.
 Fraternity and sorority members participate in a variety of programs that provide leadership development.
 There are many ways to be a leader in the CU Boulder community, including chapter or council officer positions, national or regional leadership conferences, campus-based leadership opportunities and committee involvement.

 Academic excellence is a vital aspect of fraternity and sorority membership at CU Boulder.
 Scholastic standards are important for each chapter and the community as a whole.
 Programming, incentives, recognition and ongoing support help fraternity and sorority members achieve academic success.
-Academic achievement is the reason students are at CU: fraternities and sororities are designed to help their members meet that goal.
+Academic achievement is the reason students are at CU; fraternities and sororities are designed to help their members meet that goal.

 Membership in a recognized fraternity or sorority provides an opportunity for students to be embedded in the fabric of the CU Boulder community.
-We firmly believe that your experience in your chapter and your experience as a Buff is not mutually exclusive.
+We firmly believe that your experience in your chapter and your experience as a buff is not mutually exclusive.
 Both are important and may serve different needs throughout your time as a student.
-And by embracing both experiences can build better Buffs that will make their mark on campus and will stay connected after their graduate.
+And by embracing both experiences can build better Buffs that will make their mark on campus and will stay connected after they graduate.